Support Groups in 11702

 Group meets in Babylon, NY 11702

-WEDNESDAY SEPTEMBER 15, 2025 6:30-7:30pm.
-Parent's & Kid's groups are separate, simultaneous and in-person.
+April 29th, May 20th, June 10th, 2026.
 Join us to learn healthy habits in parenting during this age of increased digital technology.
-For Parents: raising kids in a tech driven world, how digital exposure effects mood & behavior, digital grounding & how to manage inappropriate content.
-For kids: when is tech helpful vs. harmful, how to manage digital bullying, digital etiquette and guidelines for tech boundaries.
-We provide an open safe space for kids to work through these social challenges and an opportunity for parents to connect and feel supported.
+Information from a Licensed Therapist and lively discussion about raising kids in a tech driven world, how digital exposure effects mood & behavior, digital grounding & how to manage inappropriate content, when is tech helpful vs. harmful, how to manage digital bullying, digital etiquette and guidelines for tech boundaries.
+We provide an open safe space to work through these social challenges and an opportunity for parents to connect and feel supported.

 (631) 518-3405 View (631) 518-3405